linuxfandudeguy/blog/README.md

 My blog was cloned from a vercel template and I fell in love with it because it was more customizable then Blogger, but the designs were good enough so it didn't need any customization.

-Here is the repo url:
+Here is the templete repo url:

 [**shadcn/next-contentlayer**](https://github.com/shadcn/next-contentlayer/)